JonasGeiping/breaching/README.md

 ### Installation
 Either download this repository (including notebooks and examples) directly using `git clone` or install the python package via `pip install breaching` for easy access to key functionality.

-Because this framework covers several use cases across vision and language, it also accumulates a kitchen-sink of depedencies.
-The full list of all dependencies can be found at `environment.yml`, but is not installed by default.
+Because this framework covers several use cases across vision and language, it also accumulates a kitchen-sink of dependencies.
+The full list of all dependencies can be found at `environment.yml` (and installed with conda by calling `conda env create --file environment.yml `), but the full list of dependencies not installed by default.
 Install these as necessary (for example install huggingface packages only if you are interested in language applications).

+You can verify your installation by running `python simulate_breach.py dryrun=True` when cloning from github.

 ### Usage